Wiredcraft/test-backend-java/HELP.md

 What is even cooler is that we let you see people nearby as guest!

+## Online demo

+I've set up a online demo at [http://15.165.161.56/index.html](http://15.165.161.56/index.html)

+The following accounts are provided for demo, you can try to sign in with anyone of them or create your own:
+- steve
+- jerry
+- alan
+- james
+- joshua
+- richard

+They share the same password `123456`.

 ## Tech stack

 ### First about backend